 Everyone deserves some time to themselves.

 And yet the guilt remains for many, even me.
 Because someone said art is unimportant.
 And if you prioritize something unimportant like art over say, your children, well then, what are you saying about the worth of your children?
 Your family?

 In 2015 I began to keep track of my daily artist practice.
 Using my calendar, I was surprised at how motivated I was to keep track of those Xs!

 A good friend of mine started doing this with yoga several years ago.
 She put an X on her calendar every day she practiced yoga.
 Often it was only 20 minutes of yoga time.
 She began to see that not only did she want to be able to put an X down everyday (there was some accountability doing this) her yoga practice was growing richer and deepening because of her daily commitment.
 That’s when I decided I should apply it to my art.

 Despite showing my art in different galleries and selling to people I still feel I’m finding my voice.
 And this calendar commitment has made a huge difference in my ability to develop artistic voice and vision.
 The more art I make, the more my skill develops and the more my curiosity is tweaked.
 I’m guided toward new ideas and art experiences I would never know about had I not created my calendar and began ticking off those boxes.

 Without the accountability of my calendar, my artist practice becomes a sideline, a project for “when I have the time.”
 But by committing to my art and tracking my practice, I now can confidently say I HAVE an artist practice.
 Because now I can say, “I deserve time to myself.
 I deserve my creativity.”

-BE COURAGEOUSLY CREATIVE: Download the 2016 Accountability calendar by signing up below.
-Print it out and make a public commitment to yourself and your art that you will track the days you are creative.
+BE COURAGEOUSLY CREATIVE: Make a public commitment to yourself and your art that you will track the days you are creative.
 Announce your commitment in the comments below.